bibleup/docs/docs/guide/methods.md

 :::

 2. You can only call the `refresh()` method after previously calling `create()` on a BibleUp instance.
 Trying to refresh without previously *activating* BibleUp won't work as expected.

 :::

 ## `destroy()`
-This method will destroy the popover and also remove all Bible reference tagging.
-This method accepts no parameters and does not return any value.
+This method will remove all Bible reference tagging and destroy the popover.
+It accepts no parameter and does not return any value.

 ::: warning
-warning
+This method can't be undone.
+That is, calling `create()` after destruction **won't work as expected** and tagging won't also work properly.
+<br><br>
+This is a known issue and might be fixed on future releases.
+Use `refresh()` if you simply want to change configuration.
 :::